College of Arts and Sciences

 Curriculum Vitae [pdf]

 Marc L. Moskowitz is a Professor in the Department of Anthropology at the University of South Carolina.
 Focusing on the intersection between gender and popular culture in Chinese-speaking Asia, he is a recipient of the ACLS-NEH, Chiang Ching-Kuo, Fulbright, and Fulbright-Hays Awards.
-In addition to the books and films he has published in a range of journals, including the China Quarterly, Popular Music, Sexualities, and Visual Anthropology.
+He has published three books and edited two volumes.
+He has also published in a range of journals, including the China Quarterly, Popular Music, Sexualities, and Visual Anthropology.
 Since his first trip to the PRC in the late 1980s, Moskowitz lived in Chinese-speaking Asia for a total of over eleven years.

 - ANTH 102 – Understanding Other Cultures (An Introduction to Anthropology)